diangamichael/WeaponDetection-2/README.md

 # Solution

-- Develop an AI model that can monitor sucurity cameras and instantly detect when a weapon is drawn and alert the authorities.
+- Develop an AI model that will monitor security cameras, instantly detect when a weapon is drawn, and alert the authorities.

 # Link to Application: http://weapon-detection-front-end.s3-website-us-east-1.amazonaws.com/